Prabhat Ranjan Sarkar

-The expansive philosophy that has influenced the work of Ananda Seva Mission was first put forward by Prabhat Ranjan Sarkar (1921-1990).
-Sarkar (1921-1990) was a philosopher, social reformer, and spiritual teacher dedicated to the task of planetary transformation.
-Through his actions and teachings he inspired many people to develop their potentialities and take on active responsibility for humanity’s welfare.
+The expansive philosophy that has influenced the work of Ananda Seva Mission was first put forward by Prabhat Ranjan Sarkar (1921-1990), known by his followers as Shrii Shrii Anandamurti.
+P.R.
+Sarkar was a philosopher, social reformer, and spiritual teacher dedicated to the task of planetary transformation.
+Through his actions and teachings, he inspired many people to develop their potentialities and take on active responsibility for humanity’s welfare.

 Sarkar made a wide range of contributions to human upliftment.
 In the realm of human services, he established a global disaster relief agency and inspired diverse community service projects, including rural development schemes, medical clinics, group homes, and food distribution programs.

-Sarkar was committed to raising the status of women.
+Sarkar was committed to gender equality.
 He spoke out against dogmas, social customs, and injustices that oppress women, and he inspired women to work together to increase their economic, psychic, social, and spiritual power.
 He also affirmed the significance of women’s contributions to human history, including the matriarchal origins of civilization and women’s important role in the development of spirituality.

-Sarkar recognized the importance of cultural creativity and established an association for the development and expression of the arts, giving it the mission to create “art for service and blessedness”.
-He himself composed 5018 songs, known collectively as Prabhat Samgiita (Songs of the New Dawn), which express noble and uplifting sentiments in lyrics that appeal to the common person.
+He recognized the importance of cultural creativity and established an association for the development and expression of the arts, giving it the mission to create “art for service and blessedness.”
+He himself composed 5018 songs, known collectively as Prabhat Samgiita (Songs of the New Dawn), which express noble and uplifting sentiments in lyrics that can appeal to all people.

 Sarkar spoke over 200 languages.
 His discourses on language are used as texts in several universities.
 He extended the expressive range of Bengali and other Indian languages by adding thousands of Sanskrit-derived words to their vocabularies.
 And he wrote grammar texts for English and Hindi.